ChristopherLawn/team-profile-generator/README.md

 3. When prompted, select 'Yes' to add additional team members.
     * Select whether the new team member is an 'Engineer' or 'Intern'
     * Answer all prompts accordingly
-3. When you're done building your team, find your newly created `team-profile.html` file - along with the `style.css` file to style it! - in the 'dist' folder located inside the main project folder!
+3. When you're done building your team, find your newly created `team-profile.html` file - along with the `style.css` file to style it - in the 'dist' folder located inside the main project folder.
 4. When creating multiple sites for different teams, make sure to copy and save the 'dist' folder to a separate destination before running the app again.
 Each time the app is run, the `team-profile.html` file in the 'dist' folder will be replaced with the newest version.

 ## **Demo**